Yuri Khatchaturov: Armenian Army

 Khatchaturov laying a wreath with Belarusian Defense Minister Andrei Ravkov.

 After serving in Afghanistan, Khachaturov was appointed commander of the separate artillery brigade of a tank army of the Belarusian Military District in October 1989.
 After the fall of the Soviet Union, he was transferred to the Ministry of Defense of Armenia by special decree of the Defense Ministry of Belarus and appointed commander of the Armenian 2nd Infantry Regiment in April 1992.
 He took part in the hostilities of the First Nagorno-Karabakh War and was actively involved in the protection of the state border.
 In particular, he commanded units involved in the capture of Kalbajar District in 1993 and the operation to capture parts of Zangilan District in the vicinity of Kapan in 1992.

 In September 1992, Khachaturov became Chief of the Armenian Border Guard.
 He played an important role in the formation of the Goris Infantry Regiment (1993–1994), the Tavush Motorized Brigade (1994–1995), and the first and fourth army corps (1996–1997 and 1997–2000 respectively) of the Armenian Army.
 Khachaturov also held the post of commander of rapid deployment units and the Deputy Chief of the General Staff of the Armed Forces of the Republic of Armenia.

 In 1995, Khachaturov was awarded the rank of major general.
 He was promoted to lieutenant general in 2000 and colonel general on 15 April 2008.
 On 21 March 2000, he was appointed deputy minister of defense of Armenia.
 Khachaturov was appointed the Chief of the General Staff of the Armed Forces of Armenia in April 2008, just after Serzh Sargsyan was made President of Armenia.
-He was dismissed from the position in October 2016.
+He was dismissed from the position in October 2016, becoming Secretary of the Security Council of Armenia.

 Khachaturov became Secretary-General of the Collective Security Treaty Organization (CSTO), the military alliance of which Armenia is a founding member, in May 2017.
 He held this position until November 2018.

 Arrest and trial

-On July 26, 2018, Khachaturov was arrested and charged with "overthrowing the constitutional order" in connection with his actions as commander of the Yerevan garrison during the events of March 1-2, 2008, when opposition protests led by Levon Ter-Petrosyan were suppressed by police and military forces, resulting in several deaths (Ter-Petrosyan had accused the authorities of rigging the results of the presidential elections held in February of that year).
+On July 26, 2018, Khachaturov was arrested and charged with "overthrowing the constitutional order" in connection with his actions as commander of the Yerevan garrison during the events of March 1–2, 2008, when opposition protests led by Levon Ter-Petrosyan were suppressed by police and military forces, resulting in several deaths (Ter-Petrosyan had accused the authorities of rigging the results of the presidential elections held in February of that year).
 Armenia appealed to the CSTO to relieve Khachaturov from the post of secretary-general.
 Khachaturov was released from custody on bail of $10,000.
 Khachaturov was tried alongside ex-president Robert Kocharyan, ex-defense minister Seyran Ohanyan (who was Chief of the General Staff in March 2008), and former secretary of the Security Council Armen Gevorgyan.
 The trial ended in March 2021 after the Constitutional Court of Armenia declared unconstitutional the article of the criminal code under which Khachaturov was being tried.